angadchhikara12/common_programmers_problem_solver/README.md

 But just to make everything easy for everyone (especially the lazy ones), I build this program.
 It will just reboot your device like after hitting the Restart/Reboot button on your system.
 So I build this because of the upcoming era of Automation, and just trying to be cool on Github (unless someone sees it)😭.

 ## Thanks for using my repository
-### that one click motivated me to make more of cool and automated things🥹
+#### That one click motivated me to make more of cool and automated things🥹
 ***

 Author: Angad Chhikara

 Github Profile: https://www.github.com/angadchhikara12